Approximate Equivariance in Reinforcement Learning

 Closest to our setting is Residual Pathway Priors \citep{finzi2021residual}, which considered soft equivariance constraints in model-free RL.
-They construct a neural network layer as the sum of an exactly equivariant layer and a non-equivariant layer, deriving intuition from residual connections.
+They construct a relaxed equivariant neural network layer as the sum of an exactly equivariant and a non-equivariant layer with a prior on the equivariant layer.
 We take a different approach in this work and use relaxed group convolutions \cite{wang2022approximately}, which are flexible enough to learn different outputs for each transformation.

 \paragraph{Learning with Latent Symmetry} Other works also apply equivariant neural networks to domains with latent symmetry.
 These are cases where the full state has exact symmetry but only partial observations with an unknown group action are available to the model. \cite{park2022learning} learn the out-of-plane rotations from 2D images using a symmetric embedding network while others have learned 3D rotational features from images using manifold latent variables \citep{falorsi2018explorations} or disentanglement \citep{quessard2020learning}. \cite{wang2022surprising} find that equivariant models where the group acts directly on observation space perform well in RL even with camera skew or occlusions.
 They define extrinsic equivariance (transformed samples are outside the data distribution) and show that it can benefit in some scenarios but can also be harmful in certain cases \citep{wang2024general}.
 Unlike these works where the observation is partial and does not contain full information about the state, we assume that the domains are fully observable and consider various symmetry breaking factors.